Erlemar/dswok/General ML/Bias-Variance Trade-off.md

 The bias-variance trade-off is a fundamental concept in machine learning that describes the balance between a model's ability to fit the training data (low bias) and its ability to generalize to new, unseen data (low variance).

 ### Bias
-- Bias is the difference between the average prediction of the model and the correct value which we are trying to predict.
+- Bias is the difference between the model's average prediction and the correct value we are trying to predict.
-- A different explanation: imagine we train model on different datasets, bias measures how far off the predictions of these different models from the correct values.
+- A different explanation: imagine we train the models on different datasets; bias measures how far off the predictions of these different models are from the correct values.
-- Model with a high bias is too simple and underfits the data, has strong model assumptions.
+- A Model with a high bias is too simple and underfits the data, has strong model assumptions.
 - Examples of high-bias models: [[Linear Regression]], [[Logistic regression]], linear discriminant analysis.

 ### Variance
 - Variance is the variability of model prediction for a given data point or a value which tells us the spread of our data.
-- A different explanation: imagine we train model on different datasets, variance measures how much the predictions for a certain sample differ between different models
+- A different explanation: imagine we train models on different datasets; variance measures how much the predictions for a certain sample differ between different models
-- Model with a high variance is too complex and overfits the data, does not generalize well to unseen data.
+- A model with a high variance is too complex and overfits the data, does not generalize well to unseen data.
-- Examples of high-variance models: [[Decision tree]]s (when deep), [[K-Nearest Neighbors]] with small k, [[SVM|Support Vector Machine]]s.
+- Examples of high-variance models: [[Decision Tree]]s (when deep), [[K-Nearest Neighbors]] with small k, [[SVM|Support Vector Machine]]s.

 ### Trade-off
 - As bias decreases, variance tends to increase, and vice versa.
 The goal is to find the "sweet spot" that minimizes both bias and variance.
 - This trade-off in complexity is why there is a trade-off between bias and variance.
 An algorithm can't be more complex and less complex at the same time.
-- Bagging ([[Random Forest]]) has higher bias and lower variance: averaging multiple [[Decision Tree]] aims to reduce variance at the cost of the small bias increase.
-Two independent trees will have the same bias (and their average will be the same), but models make different mistakes, so averaging them reduced the overall error - variance.
+- Bagging ([[Random Forest]]) has higher bias and lower variance: averaging multiple [[Decision Tree]] aims to reduce variance at the cost of the slight bias increase.
+Two independent trees will have the same bias (and their average will be the same), but models make different mistakes, so averaging them reduces the overall error - variance.
 - Boosting ([[Gradient boosting]]) has lower bias and higher variance: models are complex, so they are prone to overfitting, but each model is optimized (starts from better points), so they are less likely to introduce bias

 ## Total Error Decomposition